EddOliver/AggroFox/README.md

 • The amount of water available it is decreasing.

-• Disruption is needed sustainable.
+• Sustainable Disruption is needed.

 If only there was a way to monitor the field through a network of sustainable sensors, which could be monitored in real time 365 days a year, performing data analytics in the cloud to generate a sustainable risk taking information from the environment and above all being powered by solar cells ....... oh wait, there is Aggrofox!